junquant/mlproject/report/report.md

 The best model selected from the Grid Search produced an accuracy of **0.68** at `alpha = 0.1`, which took **621.75** seconds to train.
 Training time include training with the various parameters provided to Grid Search.
 The parameters are `{'loss':['hinge'],'alpha':[0.0001,0.001,0.01,0.1,1]}`

-The long time taken to train the model was primarily due to cross-validation and training with the different alphas.
+The lengthy time taken to train the model was primarily due to cross-validation and training with the different alphas.

 #### Gaussian Naive Bayes

-The Gaussian Naive Bayes is generative model that is based on very simplistic calculations to calculate posterior probability.
-As such, it would be very efficient.
+The Gaussian Naive Bayes is a generative model that is based on very simplistic calculations to calculate posterior probability.
+As such, it would be very efficient, even on large datasets.
 Further, it is well-known that Gaussian Naive Bayes has been performant in real-world situations despite its unrealistic assumption of conditional independence.
 Therefore, we next used Gaussian Naive Bayes with scaling and PCA.
 The choice to scale prior to conducting PCA was because the variables were measured on different scales (e.g. Heartrate in beats per minute vs. Chest temperature in Celsius).
 Also, scaling before PCA has been shown to produce better results[2].

 Method | Accuracy | Time Taken (seconds)
 --- | --- | ---